Bath County is at

 George Washington National Forest

-created out of the 9,250 acres from Homestead Preserve, shares a 13-mile border
+Preserve, created out of the 9,250 acres from Homestead Preserve, shares a

-with the forest.
-The George Washington National Forest is a haven for nature
+13-mile border with the forest.
+The George Washington National Forest is a

 Highland County Chamber of Commerce